cloudymax/kubevirt-community-stack/README.md

 </p>
 <br>

-<h1>Components</h1>
+<h2>Component charts:</h2>

 <details>
   <summary>Kubervirt</summary>
   <br>
-  <a href="https://github.com/kubevirt/kubevirt">Kubevirt</a> is a Kubernetes Virtualization API and runtime which controls QEMU/KVM virtual machine instances and provides the CRDs that define them
+  <a href="https://github.com/kubevirt/kubevirt">Kubevirt</a> is a Kubernetes Virtualization API and runtime which controls QEMU/KVM virtual machine instances and provides the CRDs that define them.
+It's distrubuted as a Kubernetes Operator which is install via the <a href="https://github.com/kubevirt/kubevort">kubevirt</a> chart.
   <br>
   <br>
 </details>